 Positive coping mechanisms are those, which do not create more problems and undermine the peace we are looking for.

 Some common coping mechanisms, which provide fast emotional relief (eg the consumption of food, alcohol, nicotine) come with their own consequences.

-Because the ‘relief’ they provide helps eliviate pain and distress.
+Because the ‘relief’ they provide helps alleviate pain and distress.
 And with that, we may end up tolerating difficulties for longer, sometimes for years or even a life time.

-Negative coping mechanisms distort rather than clarify and help resolve the root problem.
+Negative coping mechanisms distort rather than clarify or help resolve the root problem.
 They keep us trapped.

 While we may need some time to develop positive coping mechanisms (like physical, spiritual, social or creative activities), they come with fewer (if any) drawbacks.

 They provide more secure grounding and anchoring in our self, which is less dependant on the availability of outside stimuli and substances.

 Positive coping mechanisms help us feel stronger and empowered to regulate our emotions, thoughts and actions by reviewing our options for meaningful change.